yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 fr:  > `main` est définie comme une fonction.
 en:  > `main` is defined as a function
 fr:  > qui modifie l'état du monde.
-en:  > which modifies the state of the world
+en:  > which modifies the state of the world.
  >
  > ~~~
  > main :: World -> World
  > ~~~
  >
-fr:  > Une fonction aura des effets collatéraux si elle a ce type.
+fr:  > Une fonction aura des effets de bord si elle a ce type.
 en:  > A function is guaranteed to have side effects only if it has this type.
 fr:  > Mais regardez cette fonction `main` typique:
 en:  > But look at a typical main function: